videvelop/cloud-learn/hello-worlds-to-aws/004-lift-and-shift-nodejs-app-to-EC2/README.md

    4. Configure security group to open up the port the web app is using
    5. Send requests from browser client to access the webapp

-## AWS-PRICE
-`AWS-PRICE` for this hands-on exercise:
+## `AWS-PRICE` for this exercise
-  1. EC2 instance price applies here.
+  1. EC2 instance price only as we create instance and ssh into it to install/ use nodejs.

 ## Create EC2 instance
 Follow the instructions given in [003-create-ec2-on-demand-instance](../003-create-ec2-on-demand-instance) to create EC2 instance and ssh into it.